QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 For better integration, a set of drivers and services, called Qubes Windows Tools (QWT) is available.
 Installation of these tools is straightforward and is described in a :doc:`separate document </user/templates/windows/qubes-windows-tools-4-1>`.
-QWTís main features are:
+QWT‚Äôs main features are:

 - copy/paste between qubes